JimHotchkiss/rails_dyi_app/NOTES.md

     ~ session form view
       * new

 So I've got the signup, login/logout up and running
 I still need to do login with github, facebook, etc.
 Also, I need to refactor the views and incorporate partials and helpers.
+  * I want to include, in ApplicationController,
+    ~ authentication_required
+    ~ logged_in?
+    ~ current_user
+    # These method do no permeate to your Actioview, unless you add
+      * helper_method :current_user, :logged_in?